janis-commerce/ui-native/README.md

 npm install @janiscommerce/ui-native
 ```

-The minimum required versions for using the package are react: x.x.x and react-native: x.x.x.

 ## Usage Example

 A quick example of how to import a component and start using **@janiscommerce/ui-native**: